hapax/hapax.github.io/assets/teaching.md

 ---

 **August 13, 2019.** *In the 21st century, higher-order mathematical
-  skills are more important, across a range of disciplines and problems, than ever before.
-How do we stop alienating students, and plug some of the holes in the pipeline?
-I propose that we make maths interesting!
+  skills are more important than ever before.
+How do we stop alienating students and plug some of the holes in the pipeline?
+It's
+  simple: make maths interesting!
 This calls for collaboration between practicing scientists and educators.
 Together, they can plot a route out of the scrubland, and into realms where the beauty and power of mathematical thought are evident.*